OsamaJBR/serverless-image-service-aws/README.md

 # Serverless Image Service
 An AWS Lambda service that listens to S3 events, and if any image was added to a S3 bucket it will resize it to listed sizes in the configuration file.

+### Notes :
+- New resized images are public by default.
+- It only supports : jpg,gif,png,bmp

 # How to deploy

 ### Clone it